JuniperPhoton/SwitchDecor/README.md

 Some features:

-- Pick your screeeshots from gallery;
+- Pick your screenshots from gallery;
-- Extracy primary colors from your screenshots;
+- Extract primary colors from your screenshots;
 - Select the background color to decorate your screenshots;
 - Save as high-res image to your album;